Managing the blood sugar swing

 Try: If in need of something sweet, reach for a piece of fresh fruit or have on hand a delicious snack (try our Low Sugar Snacks e-book or recipes on our website for ideas!).

 Try: Sub out sugary drinks for water (sparkling or plain) infused with fresh slices of fruit.
 Following exercise, consider whether you actually need to replenish energy with sugars, or simply rehydrate.
-And if you’re running a marathon and need a quick energy hit, consider leaving the Gatorades and Powerades behind and make your own.
+And if you’re running a marathon and need a quick energy hit, consider leaving the Gatorades and Powerades behind and making your own.

 Infrequent eating: Skipping meals forces the body to produce stress hormones.
 This triggers the release of stored glucose to help keep the body and brain going.
 It can also lead to mood swings, fatigue and difficulty focusing, leaving you reaching for a sugary hit.